Tenafly, New Jersey: Transportation

 As of May 2010, the borough had a total of 64.55 mi of roadways, of which 54.71 mi were maintained by the municipality, 6.85 mi by Bergen County, 1.5 mi by the New Jersey Department of Transportation and 1.49 mi by the Palisades Interstate Park Commission.

-County Route 501, U.S. Route 9W and the Palisades Interstate Parkway all pass through Tenafly.
+CR 501, U.S. Route 9W and the Palisades Interstate Parkway all pass through Tenafly.

 The Palisades Interstate Parkway runs above the Hudson River from Englewood Cliffs north towards Alpine.
-There are no exits on the parkway in Tenafly; the nearest interchanges are Exit 1 in Englewood Cliffs to the south, and Exit 2 in Alpine in the north.
+There are no exits on the parkway in Tenafly; the nearest interchanges are Exit 1 in Englewood Cliffs to the south and Exit 2 in Alpine in the north.

 U.S. Route 9W adjoins and runs parallel to the Palisades Interstate Parkway.